-The IKUMA 3 P's profile was designed for stable flight throughout its entire speed range.
-Accelerating the wing can be useful in strong winds or significant sink.
+The HIKO P's profile was designed for stable flight throughout its entire speed range.
+The speed-bar can be used in strong winds or significant sink.

 When accelerating the wing, the profile becomes more sensitive to turbulence and closer to a possible frontal collapse.
 If a loss in internal wing pressure is felt, tension on the speed-bar should be reduced to a minimum and a slight pull on the brake lines is recommended to increase the wing's incidence angle.
 Remember to re-establish the air speed after correcting the angle of attack.